yhoiseth/yhoiseth.github.io/_posts/2017-01-21-making-land-use-decisions.markdown

 An entirely different mechanism involves leaving the decision to the market.
 As a starting point, there are no rules against building.
 Let's assume that Alice goes ahead and raises her planned building.

 This makes the value of Bob's house drop, say from 10 (billion lire or whatever) to 5.

 As explained above, this is clearly an infringement on Bob's property rights.
 What can he do in this case?

 ### Lawyer up, baby

 This is where the help from government enters the picture.
 Bob can file a lawsuit against Alice.
-He may require her to compensate him for the reduced value of his house (5) plus pay his bills (say, 2).
+He may require her to compensate him for the reduced value of his house (5) plus pay his legal bills (say, 2).
 In this case, the courts should probably side with Bob, telling Alice to pay him.

 But this is really inefficient, isn't it?
 Every time someone wants to build something, they're going to court?

 I think there would be some lawsuits, but relatively few.
 Imagine if Alice, instead of just building, offered Bob a compensation beforehand.
 With Alice's offer as a starting point, perhaps they could be able to find common ground.
 Let's say that Alice agrees to pay Bob 6.
 That's more than his house loses in value (so in theory a net gain for him), but still less than what Alice would have had to pay if she built and Bob sued.

 Over time, some rules of thumb for resolving these kinds of disputes would probably arise.

 ### Pros and cons